 The transition that always surprises

-We arrive at Maisonneuve-Rosemont hospital in 23h25. Étienne chooses a parking space particularly far from the main entrance.
+We arrive at Maisonneuve-Rosemont hospital in 23 hours. Étienne chooses a parking space particularly far from the main entrance.

 As soon as they got out of the car, Laurence crouched down next to the front wheel to manage a violent contraction, then another just a few meters further into the parking lot.